Brushless DC electric motor: Aeromodelling

 A microprocessor-controlled BLDC motor powering a micro radio-controlled airplane.
 This external rotor motor weighs 5 g and consumes approximately 11 W.

-Brushless motors have become a popular motor choice for model aircraft including helicopters and drones.
+Brushless motors have become a popular motor choice for model aircraft, including helicopters and drones.
 Their favorable power-to-weight ratios and wide range of available sizes have revolutionized the market for electric-powered model flight, displacing virtually all brushed electric motors, except for low powered inexpensive often toy grade aircraft.
 They have also encouraged growth of simple, lightweight electric model aircraft, rather than the previous internal combustion engines powering larger and heavier models.
 The increased power-to-weight ratio of modern batteries and brushless motors allows models to ascend vertically rather than climb gradually.
 The low noise and lack of mass compared to small glow fuel internal combustion engines is another reason for their popularity.

 Legal restrictions for the use of combustion engine driven model aircraft in some countries, most often due to potential for noise pollution—even with purpose-designed mufflers for almost all model engines being available over the most recent decades—have also supported the shift to high-power electric systems.

 Radio-controlled cars

-Their popularity has also risen in the radio-controlled (RC) car area.
+Their popularity has also risen in the radio-controlled car area.
 Brushless motors have been legal in North American RC car racing in accordance with Radio Operated Auto Racing (ROAR) since 2006.
 These motors provide a great amount of power to RC racers and, if paired with appropriate gearing and high-discharge lithium polymer (Li-Po) or lithium iron phosphate (LiFePO_{4}) batteries, these cars can achieve speeds over 160 km/h.

 Brushless motors are capable of producing more torque and have a faster peak rotational speed compared to nitro- or gasoline-powered engines.
 Nitro engines peak at around 46,800 r/min and 2.2 kW, while a smaller brushless motor can reach 50,000 r/min and 3.7 kW.
 Larger brushless RC motors can reach upwards of 10 kW and 28,000 r/min to power one-fifth-scale models.

 Combat robotics

 Brushless motors are widely used as an alternative to brushed motors in the sport of combat robotics.
 They are used in every weight class from 75 grams all the way up to 250 pounds.
 When used for locomotion, brushless motors are often paired with a planetary gearbox in order to decrease the output speed to make the robot more controllable.
-Other methods such as friction drive achieve the same result using slightly different means.
+Other methods, such as friction drive, achieve the same result using slightly different means.
 Brushless motors are also often used to power kinetic weapons (such as a spinning blade).
-In the lower weight classes, weapons are often mounted directly to the motor while in heavier robots, timing belts, v-belts, and chains are used to transmit power from the motor to the spinning mass.
+In the lower weight classes, weapons are often mounted directly to the motor, while in heavier robots, timing belts, v-belts, and chains are used to transmit power from the motor to the spinning mass.